 Another sculpture to be on the look out for is “Legend” (1986), by J. Rustamov, which depicts a woman feeding a doe from her hand.
 This intricate sculpture has aged fairly well despite its exposure to the elements.
 The artist’s skill and attention to detail still clearly show through in this meaningful sculpture that highlights the Kyrgyz culture’s connections to nature.
 Another such work is an untitled and unlabeled wood sculpture that looks more recent, perhaps from the last decade or so, depicting an eagle atop a stump.
 The Kyrgyz have a proud tradition of falconeering.

-At one end of the park is a monument to Kurmanjan Datka, an important Kyrgyz military and political leader of the 19th century.
-She stands elevated in the middle of an arch of columns and looks over a small square that seems to be a popular meeting place for young people.
-On another side of the park looms the Red Guard Memorial, a tall, red obelisk topped with the classic Soviet hammer and sickle.If you wander Oak Park long enough, you also might find an oversized Marx chatting with an equally large Engells, just opposite the American University of Central Asia.
+SRAS graduate Olivia Route also recommends that you check out the far end of the park as well, where there is a monument to Kurmanjan Datka, who was “an important female Kyrgyz military and political leader of the 19th century.
+She stands elevated in the middle of an arch of columns and looks over a small square that seems to be a popular meeting place for young people.”

 The museum is a wonderful place to walk through for its unique sculptures and paths shaded by large oak trees from the elements.
 Open 24/7, the peaceful park attracts both tourists and locals.
 It can be busy in the evenings, but is generally quieter in the mornings.
 Most sculptures in the museum have a steel plaque posted in the ground next to them with the name of the piece and the name of the artists, though there are quite a few without.
 Nearby are Ala-Too square and the State History Museum, meaning that the park could be paired with other sightseeing as a tourist.